-The investment management industry is highly competitive.
-Some of the Corporation's competitors have, and potential future competitors could have, substantially greater technical, financial, marketing, distribution and other resources.
-There can be no assurance that the Corporation will be able to achieve or maintain any particular level of AUM, AUA or revenues in this competitive environment.
+The industries in which the Corporation operate are highly competitive.
+Some of the Corporation's competitors have, and potential future competitors could have, substantially greater technical, financial, marketing, personnel, distribution and other resources.
+There can be no assurance that the Corporation will be able to achieve or maintain any particular level of AUM or revenues in this competitive environment.
+The Corporation's merchant bank competes with large domestic and international securities firms, securities subsidiaries of major chartered banks, major regional firms, smaller niche-oriented companies as well as institutional and strategic investors.
 Competition could have a material adverse effect on profitability and there can be no assurance that the Corporation will be able to compete effectively.
 In addition, the ability to maintain the management fee and performance fee structure is dependent on the ability to provide clients with products and services that are competitive.
 Investors have become more price and value conscious for a variety of reasons, including the current state of the capital markets, low interest rates and reduced investment return expectations, increased regulatory and media focus on fees (particularly for mutual funds), inconsistent investment performance and the availability of lower cost investment products.
 There can be no assurance that the Corporation will be able to retain the current fee structure or, with such fee structure, retain clients in the future.
 A significant reduction in management fees or performance fees would have a material adverse effect on revenues.